 Location.
-37° 35.646′ N, 121° 53.328′ W. Marker is in Sunol, California, in Alameda County.
-Marker can be reached from Kilkare Road near Main Street, on the left when traveling north.
+37° 35.127′ N, 121° 53.126′ W. Marker is in Sunol, California, in Alameda County.
+Marker can be reached from Paloma Way.
+Entrance to the Water Temple is at the intersection of Niles Canyon Road, Pleasanton-Sunol Road and Paloma Road.
 Touch for map.
-Marker is at or near this postal address: 6 Kilkare Road, Sunol CA 94586, United States of America.
+Marker is at or near this postal address: 505 Paloma Way, Sunol CA 94586, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Sunol (about 400 feet away, measured in a direct line); Sunol Water Temple De Anza Expedition 1775 - 1776 (approx. 4½ miles away); World War II War Memorial (approx. 4½ miles away); Mission San José (approx. 4½ miles away); Gay 90's Pizzeria (approx. 4½ miles away); Washington Hotel (approx. 4.6 miles away); The Heritage House (approx. 4.6 miles away).
+Sunol (approx. 0.6 miles away); Niles Canyon Railway (approx. 0.6 miles De Anza Expedition 1775 - 1776 (approx. 4 miles away); World War II War Memorial (approx. 4 miles away); Mission San José (approx. 4 miles away); Vallejo Homesite (approx. 4.1 miles away); Washington Hotel (approx. 4.1 miles away); Ehrman General Store (approx. 4.1 miles away).
 Touch for a list and map of all markers in Sunol.

 1. San Francisco Public Utilities Commission.
 The Sunol Water Temple